mgcruz024/diabetes-prediction/README.md

 With a balanced dataset, the project proceeds to build and evaluate predictive models, including Logistic Regression, kNN, CART, and Random Forest.

-**Note:** The code and detailed analysis can be found in the Jupyter Notebook File provided in this repository.
+**Note:** The code and detailed analysis can be found in the R File provided in this repository.

 ## How to Use

 1. Clone the repository.
-2. Open with Jupyter Notebook to view the code and analysis.
+2. Open with RStudio to view the code and analysis.
 3. Explore the dataset and experiment with the predictive models.

 Feel free to contribute or provide feedback!